About and Requests

 Serkan joined the ESS Project Management Team in October of 2012.
 In addition to assisting the ESS Project Management team he also contributes to the ESS WebGroup with Project Management related assignments.
 Serkan has a special aptitude for the principles and applications of strategic management techniques with an emphasis on the design and management of computer information systems.
 Serkan graduated from Kennesaw State University in 2012 with a Bachelors of Science in Information Systems.
 He also holds an Associates of Science in Business Administration.
 In his free time, Serkan enjoys movies and caring for his two dogs, Chloe and Phoebe.

-Carlie, currently a freshman at KSU, joined ESS in the fall of 2012 as Student Assistant.
-Prior to this position, she worked as the executive director of Kell Robotics, a FIRST Robotics Competition team.
+Carlie, currently a sophomore at KSU, joined ESS in the fall of 2012 as Student Assistant.
+Prior to this position, she worked as the executive director of a FIRST Robotics Competition team.
 During her tenure on the team, Carlie was the project manager for the Lemelson-MIT InvenTeam responsible for the production of ORCA, an oil skimming marine ROV.
 This project was chosen as a national winner of the Popular Science Magazine High School Inventors Award in 2011 and was showcased at the White House in February of 2012.
 Carlie’s details to project management have made her a valuable asset to the ESS team.
-When not building robots, or saving the environment, Carlie enjoys watching the Falcons, exercising, and painting.
+When not building robots, or saving the environment, Carlie enjoys watching the Falcons, playing videogames, and painting.